Cutting a Cake Is Not Always a 'Piece of Cake': A Closer Look at the Foundations of Cake-Cutting Through the Lens of Measure Theory: Discussion

-Summing up, $\calB(\cake)$ is recommended as a very good choice for $\calP$, since this choice enables us to use box-based valuation functions and their extensions as measures.
-It also enables us to use any Borel-measurable probability density -- not only piecewise continuous densities -- to define a divisible valuation function on $\calB(\cake)$ which is an absolutely continuous probability measure with respect to Lebesgue measure.
-In this case, a further extension to $\calL(\cake)$ is also possible, but the enrichment by subsets of Borel null sets (which are evaluated zero) has no additional benefit.
+Summing up, $\calB(\concake)$ is recommended as a very good choice for $\calP$, since this choice enables us to use box-based valuation functions and their extensions as measures.
+It also enables us to use any probability density -- not only piecewise continuous densities -- to define a divisible valuation function on $\calB(\concake)$ which is an absolutely continuous probability measure with respect to Lebesgue measure.
+Since Lebesgue null sets are subsets of Borel null sets, and since an absolutely continuous valuation attaches value zero to any Borel null set, a further extension to $\calL(\concake)$ is also possible, but the enrichment by subsets of Borel null sets (which are evaluated zero) has no additional benefit.